Chemotherapy for children

 Chemotherapy is often given as an outpatient treatment, which means that your child won't usually have to stay in hospital overnight, but in certain circumstances they may need to.
 Your child's doctor will talk to you about this before treatment begins.

-Generally speaking, if your child is given chemotherapy in tablet or liquid form, they will be able to take this at home.
+Generally speaking, if your child receives chemotherapy in tablet or liquid form, they will be able to take this at home.

 If they are having chemotherapy by injection, they would usually have this in a chemotherapy clinic as an outpatient.